 Interactions between the fisheries under assessment and the following: basking sharks and leafscale gulper sharks Total catch in numbers of Grey skate (Dipturus flossada) for the latest available MFRI survey Catches of Atlantic halibut Status of Greenland shark and spiny dogfish Interactions with Blue whales and Northern right whales New studies or report on Endangered, Threatened and Protected species interactions Long-liners bycatch reduction devices Marine mammal and seabird bycatch in the lumpsucker fishery Bycatch rate in inspector trips was around four times higher than reported by the fleet in 2017 Bycatch reported in other fisheries (e.g. longliners, gillnetters, bottom trawlers) Harbour porpoise updates, status and management, Management objectives set for grey seals Bycatch recording smartphone app in development by the Directorate of Fisheries Mortality/survival rate of released marine birds and marine mammals 2018 towed bottom-fishing gears effort Bycatch of sponges Collection of information on non target, non commercial species (e.g. starfish, jellyfish, crabs, tunicates, bivalves, etc) during the yearly MFRI surveys Hydrothermal vent chimney areas in Eyjafjord and Southeast Coral closures Mapping the distribution of benthic assemblages and habitats which are considered to be sensitive to trawling disturbances Multi-species stock assessment/ecosystem based management.
-Applicability , Tuesday 27 th of 13.00 Fisheries Directorate Differences on organization, responsibilities, legislation November 2018 Þorsteinn Hilmarsson, Changes in technical measures and effort controls Head of Services and Catch versus TAC for 2017/2018 season.
-TAC allocation information for 2018/2019 season.
-Deviation from TAC Sævar Guðmundsson Current arrangements in terms of quota flexibility Department Manager Analysis carried out with the aim of detecting deviations that may occur between actual total catch and TAC SAIG Assessment Team: Average inspector coverage % on trawlers, longliners and Vito Romito gillnetters Conor Donnelly Shore based monitoring by Directorate's staff Dankert Skagen New gear restrictions/technical measures applicable Gisli Svan Einarsson Short term closures (e.g. 2 week closures) implemented in Icelandic waters to protect juveniles of cod, haddock, saithe and redfish Closure of coastal areas to bottom trawls Pole of inspectors on board of Icalandia fiching vessels Role of inspectors on board of Icelandic fishing vessels Changes to the legal and administrative system to improve recording of non-commercial by-catch Compliance of fishermen recording of such interactions changed in recent years
+Applicability Tuesday 27 th of November 2018 13.00 Fisheries Directorate Porsteinn Hilmarsson, Head of Services and information Sævar Guðmundsson Department Manager SAIG Assessment Team: Vito Romito Conor Donnelly Dankert Skagen Gisli Svan Einarsson Differences on organization, responsibilities, legislation Changes in technical measures and effort controls Catch versus TAC for 2017/2018 season.
+TAC allocation for 2018/2019 season.
+Deviation from TAC Current arrangements in terms of quota flexibility Analysis carried out with the aim of detecting deviations that may occur between actual total catch and TAC Average inspector coverage % on trawlers, longliners and gillnetters Shore based monitoring by Directorate's staff New gear restrictions/technical measures applicable Short term closures (e.g. 2 week closures) implemented in Icelandic waters to protect juveniles of cod, haddock, saithe and redfish Closure of coastal areas to bottom trawls Role of inspectors on board of Icelandic fishing vessels Changes to the legal and administrative system to improve recording of non-commercial by-catch Compliance of fishermen recording of such interactions changed in recent years